 Coreopsis, commonly known as Tickseed, is a genus of flowering plants belonging to the Asteraceae family.
 Coreopsis plants are herbaceous perennials that grow to a height of around 1-2 feet, depending on the species.
-These beautiful and hardy plants are native to North and South America and are known for their bright yellow, daisy-like flowers that bloom throughout summer.
+These beautiful and hardy plants are native to North and South America and are known for their brightly colored, daisy-like flowers that bloom throughout summer.

 Correopsis thrives when cultivated in environments that cater to its preferred growing conditions.
 This versatile perennial is adaptable and can be successfully grown in various climates and settings.
 However, certain conditions ensure optimal growth and a stunning floral display: